 These facilities should be used responsibly, kept tidy, and equipment switched off by the last person to leave the room.
+Kitchen items are not permitted.
 If noise disturbs other residents, these rooms may be shut down.

 2.16 Common Kitchen on First Floor